GrapeBaBa/tape/README.md

 *Set this to integer times of batchsize, so that last block is not cut due to timeout*.
 For example, if you have batch size of 500, set this to 500, 1000, 40000, 100000, etc.

 ## Tips

+- We use [logrus](https://github.com/sirupsen/logrus) for logging, which can be set with env var `export TAPE_LOGLEVEL=debug`.
+Here are possbile values (warn by default)
+`"panic", "fatal", "error", "warn", "warning", "info", "debug", "trace"`

 - Put this generator closer to Fabric, or even on the same machine.
 This is to prevent network bandwidth from being the bottleneck.